danielpriestley/MiniFlickr/README.md

 Another change I would make is to utilise Swift's programmatic navigation.
 It's very possible to go down a rabbit hole of nested views in this application when browsing through images.
 For the scope of this project I thought it was still absolutely fine to use despite not having an instant pop back to the root view, but it's definitely something I would have looked to implement if I had more time.

-I appreciate your time reading this and for taking a look at this project :)
+I appreciate you taking the time to read this and for taking a look at this project :)